André Cruchaga

 3. In Romania: "8500 Christs, Les 8500 Christs" (published by Standart)the first edition in 2002 and the second edition in 2003

-the Official Website), Harmony in New York by WCPPRR
+4. In USA: Internet publishing (the Official Website), Harmony in New York by WCPPRR

 5. In France: "Anthologie Secrete" (will publish by Jean-Paul Mestas )Selected by the editors who compiled the anthology.